panmaestros/my_login_app/README.md

 ## Tests
-You can perform the following tests on the system to ensure the functionality.
+You can perform the following tests on the system to ensure proper functionality.

 1. Register a new user on the register page and you should register successfully and be taken to your profile.
 2. Refresh your page after 10 seconds and you should be logged out.
 3. Go to your login page and login with your correct credentials and check the remember box and you should be logged in successfully.
 You would also get an extended session for 1 minute.
 After 1 minute you should then be logged out.
 4. Enter an incorrect password for your account more than 2 times and your account should be locked.
 To get access back into your account go to the database and set the field `failedLoginAttempts` in the `users` table back to 0.
-5. To test the brute force prevention limit follow these steps,
+5. To test the brute force prevention limit follow these steps.
-  * you should first stop your server `press ctrl + c`. then go to your `server.js` file in your project.
+    * You should first stop your server `press ctrl + c`. then go to your `server.js` file in your project.
     * Search for a variable called `testmode`, and set it to `true`.
 This will change the settings of your brute force prevention limit from `13 requests every 10 minutes and lock your account for 20 minutes` to `3 requests every 10 seconds and lock your account for 1 minute`.
     * Then save and restart the server, `npm start`.
 Go to your login page, `localhost:8080/login`.
     * Manually enter 3 random usernames and passwords within 10 seconds and on the third attempt your request will be blocked.
     * You can then check after 10 seconds that you still will not be able to access your account until 1 minute has passed.